aGomez1241/osticket-prereqs/README.md

 <img src="https://i.imgur.com/urpGkfs.png"/>
 </p>
 <p>
 Install VC_Redist and MySQL.
 The links will be below.
-When the setup wizard for MySQL launches do a typial and standard setup.
+When the setup wizard for MySQL launches do a typical and standard setup.
 Then set the password to be password1. <br \>
 <a href="https://drive.google.com/file/d/1s1OsGF3-ioO0_9LYizPRiVuIkb3lFJgH/view?usp=share_link"> VC </a> <br \>
 <a href="https://drive.google.com/file/d/1_OWh9p7VQLcrB0q_V7qT8yHl0xo5gv7z/view?usp=share_link"> MySQL </a>
 </p>